kevin-chalmers/set08103/labs/lab01/README.md

 ## Git with IntelliJ

-Our next step is to setup [version control](https://en.wikipedia.org/wiki/Version_control) for our project.
+Our next step is to set-up [version control](https://en.wikipedia.org/wiki/Version_control) for our project.
 We will be using [Git](https://git-scm.com/) ([Wikipedia Entry](https://en.wikipedia.org/wiki/Git)).
 Git is becoming the standard version control approach in software development, so you should see this as an opportunity to learn Git.
 The module does not specifically cover the mechanics of Git.
 There is a dedicated [website](https://try.github.io/) for Git learning resources.
 This module will focus on using Git and version control correctly to deliver software.

 IntelliJ has version control built in.
 Therefore we can use version control from within our development environment.
 This is also becoming the standard in software development.